robinvista/H-OBCA/README.md

 ### H-OBCA for Parallel Parking
 <img src="https://github.com/XiaojingGeorgeZhang/H-OBCA/blob/master/images/TrajParallelHOBCA.gif" width="700" />

 ## How to run the Parking code:

-### First steps
+### Prepare Julia Environment

-1. Change to the directory
+1. Install Julia from https://julialang.org/downloads/ (code tested on version 0.5.1 and 0.6.0) I use Julia-0.6.4 version,which can install the Packages successfully.

-2. Install Julia from https://julialang.org/downloads/ (code tested on version 0.5.1 and 0.6.0)
+2. Open Julia in terminal

-3. Open Julia in terminal
+3. Change to the directory: cd("C:\\Users\\Administrator\\Desktop\\OBCA-master\\AutonomousParking")

 4. Install Julia package JuMP using Pkg.add("JuMP")